 Most patients have an easy recovery after labiaplasty, experiencing only mild swelling and little to no discomfort.
 Patients typically return to work in two to four days and resume sexual activity in six weeks.
 Post-operative care involves carefully washing the area and using antibiotic creams to prevent infection.
 The body naturally absorbs the stitches used during surgery over time, so no follow-up procedure is needed to take them out.

 What are the possible complications of labia reduction?

+Complications with labiaplasty are rare, but as with any surgery there are risks.
+These risks can include bleeding, infection, poor healing, labial asymmetry, labia that are smaller or larger than desired and the need for a second surgery.
 Labiaplasty is a delicate procedure.
-One way to ensure that your surgery is as safe as possible and achieves your goals is to choose a qualified, experienced surgeon who has performed many successful labiaplasty procedures.
+One way to ensure that your surgery is as safe as possible and achieves your goals is to choose a qualified and experienced surgeon who has performed many successful labiaplasty procedures.
 Vaginal rejuvenation specialists are often plastic surgeons, OB/GYNs or urologists.